m-hou/Chess-Analysis/README.md

 [Renatopp's PGNParser](https://github.com/renatopp/pgnparser), which I am using to help parse PGN files.
 The parser is written in Python 2.7, so I updated it (in my repo as `pgn.py`) to work for 3.6.

 [Novus' nvd3](https://github.com/nvd3-community/nvd3), which I used to create the charts.

+[Oakmac's chessboardjs](https://github.com/oakmac/chessboardjs), which I used for the interactive chess board